-Our Telehealth options give you remote access to your Primary Care Physicians.
-Telehealth is available Monday-Saturday, 8am - 6pm.
+Our Telehealth options give you remote access to your primary care doctors.
+Telehealth is available Monday-Saturday, 8 am - 4 pm.

 Telehealth provides continuity of care

 By developing ongoing relationships with their patients, our providers are able to provide integrated, holistic healthcare for patients of every age and gender.
-Telehealth is a tool that allows patients to relate to their providers virtually and receive care without visiting a clinic in person.
+Telehealth is a tool that allows patients to have a virtual doctor's appointment and receive care without visiting a clinic in person.

 Quick check-ins for refills or health updates